iftah-og/DripRog/README.md

 - **One control.** Everything is done with a single button: short press, long press, and a 5-second hold.
 There is no screen, menu, or app to navigate.
-- **Choose how it reports state.** The status indicator on GPIO 23 can be a **visual LED**, an **audible active piezo buzzer**, or a **tactile coin vibration motor**.
+- **Status feedback options.** The status indicator on GPIO 23 can be a **visual LED**, an **audible active piezo buzzer**, or a **tactile coin vibration motor**.
 None is the default or primary option; they are equal choices.
 All three use the same patterns (startup, ready, recording, stopped,